fazle-rabbi-dev/Productivity-Guide-For-Muslims/chapters/Chapter-3.md

 > [!NOTE] The best routine for Muslims by Thom J Defilet
 > [🔴 Watch Now](https://youtu.be/uiC3mhmh8AQ)

+> [!TIP]
+> **🤩 One of the most amazing things in life is having a clear vision:** *Vision is about knowing where you want to go in life. 🌟 It gives you a purpose and keeps you motivated to take small daily steps.
+With a clear vision, every action feels meaningful and brings you closer to your goals.*

+- **Learn more about vision from "Chat-GPT" by using the bellow ai prompts:**
+  > *What does "having a clear vision in life" mean, and what are its benefits?
+Explain in simple terms, with depth and examples.*

 ## ✍️ Plan your day ahead of time
 - Create a todo list what you want to done at tomorrow
 - This will help you to utilize your time in better way